dan-farmer/transcode-audio.sh/README.md

 ## Requirements
 1. bash (version TBC) (makes moderate to heavy use of bashisms, won't execute with pure POSIX shells)
-2. For vorbis encoding (default), an 'oggenc' binary that is built against libFLAC.so
+2. For vorbis encoding (default), an 'oggenc' binary that is built against libFLAC.so.
+Your distribution's oggenc binary is likely suitable.
 3. For mp3 encoding, 'flac' and 'lame' binaries
 4. The filesystem must allow hard linking